PUR water filters are a delicacy in modern technology.

-However, if your filter has been gushing out subpar performances or your water just doesn’t taste right, it’s probably got to do something with improper installation, damage to the filter, leakages, a loosely installed valve, etc.
+However, if your filter has had subpar performance, or if your water just doesn’t taste right, it probably has something to do with improper installation, damage to the filter, leakages, a loosely installed valve, etc.

 But there’s no real reason for concern.
-These are commonly occurring technicalities that anyone can fix following simple troubleshooting procedures in the comfort of their homes.
+These are commonly occurring problems that anyone can fix following simple troubleshooting procedures in the comfort of their home.

-Having basic knowledge and following specific steps will rid you of this headache in a flash.
+With basic knowledge, the following steps will rid you of this headache in a flash.
 First and foremost, do you know what kind of filter you own?

 What do experts say about choosing the correct filter?

 “When choosing a home water filter, you should know where your water comes from.
 This will help determine what type of filter is best for you and your family,”

 Jonathan Yoder, Epidemiologist and Water Emergency Preparedness Coordinator at the U.S. Centers for Disease Control and Prevention